Somatic Yoga Therapy in Madison, WI

 A softer way to rebuild trust with your body

 Many people reach out because their relationship with their body doesn’t feel comfortable or safe, or because they’re not sure how to listen to their body without feeling overwhelmed.
+When the body has been under stress for a long time, it can remain on high alert.
+Many symptoms — including chronic pain, muscle tension, fatigue, difficulty sleeping, and emotional reactivity — are influenced by the nervous system’s protective patterns.

 Somatic yoga therapy supports a gradual, compassionate reconnection.
 Together, we explore how to notice body cues such as tension, restlessness, pain, dissociation, shutdown, or fatigue, and how to respond in ways that bring more balance and ease.
 Once we learn to notice and respond to these communications from the body these signals often become less intense in the future.